 How do I change the look of the PCI?

-In the same settings in which you enabled the PCI, the rest of the options pertain to the look of the PCI.
+In the same settings in which you enabled the PCI are the rest of the options pertaining to the look of the PCI.
 You can change the look of the center, inner circle, and outer circle of the PCI, including the color.